julian-west/sofifa-analysis/data_collection/README.md

 I would recommend using that dataset rather than running this webscraper to save you the time.

-I decided to collect the data myself (even though another version of the dataset is available already) in order to improve my webscraping skills with the scrapy framework and develop data pipelines.
+I decided to collect the data myself (even though another version of the dataset is available already) as the other dataset did not have all the features I wished to model and it was a good opportunity improve my webscraping skills with the scrapy framework and develop data pipelines.

 ### Instructions

-To deploy the webscraper, run the following command in the prompt:
+To deploy the webscraper, after cloning the repository (make sure the 'links_collected.txt' file is deleted as the scraper will ignore players contained in that file) run the following command in the prompt:

 `scrapy crawl sofifa`